 NEWS & BLOGS

-Defoliators (an adult or larval insect) eat or destroy the leaves or foliage off of trees and shrubs most commonly in two phases; early season (early spring to summer) and late season (later summer to fall.)
+Defoliators (an adult or larval insect) eat or destroy the leaves or foliage off of trees and shrubs most commonly in two phases, early season (early spring to summer) and late season (later summer to fall.)
+In this post we'll share the difference between the two defoliators and the different treatment options.

 Charlotte, NC, has seen a fair share of rainfall these last few months.
 Has all this rain done more harm than good?
 The answer may be, yes.
-Too much rain may be hurting your plants.
-The main reason rain can be harmful is due to the fact that excessive rain deprives roots of the oxygen needed for survival, and a lack of oxygen in the soil doesn’t allow water the opportunity to be absorbed.
+Too much rain may be hurting your plants and trees root systems.
+The main reason rain can be harmful is due to the fact that excessive rain deprives roots of the oxygen needed for survival, and a lack of oxygen in the soil doesn’t allow water or soil nutrients the opportunity to be absorbed.